 IBERS receives strategic research funding from the Biotechnology and Biological Sciences Research Council (BBSRC) to support long term mission driven research, and is a member of the National Institutes of Bioscience.
 IBERS also benefits from financial support from the Welsh Government, Department for Environment, Food and Rural Affairs (DEFRA) and the European Union.

 With 360 members of staff, IBERS is the largest Institute within Aberystwyth University, teaching 1350 undergraduate students and more than 150 postgraduate students, and is home to the National Plant Phenomics Centre, and the BEACON Centre of Excellence for Biorefining - a £20 million partnership between Aberystwyth Bangor and Swansea Universities.

-IBERS Awards include The Queen’s Anniversary Prize for Higher Education 2011 for international leadership in public good plant breeding, and this work has reached the shortlist for the Times Higher Education Awards 2013 in the Outstanding Contribution to Innovation and Technology category.
-IBERS was awarded a BBSRC Excellence With Impact Award in 2011.
+IBERS Awards include The Queen’s Anniversary Prize for Higher Education 2011 for international leadership in public good plant breeding, this work also secured a Times Higher Education Award in 2013 in the Outstanding Contribution to Innovation and Technology category.
+IBERS was also awarded a BBSRC Excellence With Impact Award in 2011.

 IBERS works with both academic and industrial partners, developing and translating innovative bioscience research into solutions designed to mitigate the impacts of climate change and plant and animal diseases, and deliver renewable energy and food and water security.